eCSE-MITgcm-ARCHER2/eCSE-archer2-eccov4r4/README.md

 ### Archer2
 Build, run and results files for each of the cases of 96,192,360 processes.
-The rundef and slurm scripts take the form they have as this was used in running many tests.

 ## How to reproduce the benchmarking run